Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 For PCC: want to minimize DA counts.
 Trying sweep from -10 to 10 degrees in DA basis, 20 steps and 25 samples (since the coincidence count rates are low).
 Comparing C0, C1, C3 counts: C0 and C1 higher than C3, but not the same--stray light that's not entangled perhaps is entering; also detectors aren't as well alligned as they could be?
 For C3, the the detector is oriented Point is we can't really compare C4 to C6 numbers.

-PCC: for Phi+ is 0.0699 (calculated using weighted avg for 2 fits).
+PCC: for Phi+ is 0.0699 [EDIT: RADIANS] (calculated using weighted avg for 2 fits).
 Purity: 0.947.
 Counts:
 - DD: 1546
 - AA: 1503
 - AD: 46.8